-Bathsheba, in the Old Testament, is the wife of a then absent military figure named Uriah.
-As Uriah was off fighting in war, King David happened upon Bathsheba bathing.
-As the story goes, he saw her, fell instantly in love, and conquered her physically.
-Upon becoming pregnant with King David’s child, her life fell apart.
-After her husband Uriah passed away, she became the wife of David, and eventually the mother of King Solomon, one of the greatest kings of the ancient world.
+In the Old Testament, Bathsheba is the wife of a then-absent military figure named Uriah.
+As Uriah was off fighting in a war, King David happened upon Bathsheba bathing, and on seeing her, fell instantly in love and conquered her physically.
+To cover up his indiscretion and Bathsheba’s pregnancy, the king sends her husband into battle where he is killed.
+With her life forever changed, she became the wife of David, and eventually the mother of King Solomon, one of the greatest kings of the ancient world.

 The Beginning of a Narrative

-In Rembrandt’s painting, we’re looking at a queen who is not yet a queen—a queen who becomes a queen by virtue of being raped by a king.
-It’s a scene of considerable moral complexity — a scene that’s not very often represented at this point in its story, the very beginning of the narrative.
+In Rembrandt’s painting, Bathsheba is a queen who is not yet a queen—a woman who becomes queen after she is raped by her king.
+It’s a scene of considerable moral complexity that is not often represented at the very beginning of the narrative.

 The painting is dark, suffused with a deep, rich, black background that seems to sink back forever.

-Her own hand, her left hand, is placed on the white drapery that she wore before entering the bath.
-This is this moment in which somehow she is coming to terms with herself, with her body, with her desires, with her history, and we are cast seemingly as King David, spying her at the bath.
-We are lustful viewers.
-We are viewers who are cast as male, which a good many art viewers in this period of time were.
-We look with sort of lustful desire at a female who is not engaging with us, but is lost in her own thoughts, and comes out of this mysterious blackness of the background to dominate our sensibilities.
+Her left hand is placed on the white drapery that she wore before entering the bath.
+This is this moment in which she comes to terms with herself, her body, her desires, with her history, and the audience is seemingly cast as King David, spying on her at the bath.
+We are lustful viewers, cast as the male; a good many art viewers in this period were.
+We look with a kind of lustful desire at a female who does not engage with us, but is lost in her thoughts, and comes out of this mysterious blackness to dominate our sensibilities.

 The Painting Arrives at The Louvre

-The tactile qualities of this painting are abundant.
-The wonderful detail of her plain-spun, rather crude cotton cloth of the chemise that she’s taken off, the weight of her hand pushing down into the fabric with the sense of the palpability of it and the rather elongated fingers themselves.
-This painting—which deals with a queen, with guilt, with rape, with motherhood, with modesty, is a complex work that continues to be admired by artists around the world.
+The tactile qualities of this painting are abundant: the wonderful detail of the plain-spun, rather crude cotton cloth of the chemise that she’s taken off; the tangible sense of the weight of her hand pushing down into the fabric; the slightly elongated fingers themselves.
+This painting—which deals with a queen, with guilt, rape, motherhood, modesty—is a complex work that continues to be admired by artists around the world.